matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 And then it is assignable from both.
 You can assign it from "abc" and you can assign it from null.

-If you made the changes I just described in Kotlin, you would not break callers.
+If you made the same changes I just described in Kotlin, you would not break callers.
 Subject to how Kotlin links, and I do not know how Kotlin links.